Jun. 28, 2021

 I find this recipe ideal for company or family crowds because you can make a dozen or more at a time, and they can even be made a bit early and served at room temperature.
 This works perfectly well with any decent supermarket ham (or with spinach leaves, if you do not eat pork).

-In the pictures, I have use the Jambon de Campagne from Choux Choux – it’s smaller and drier than supermarket ham, so I need to use two slices per egg.
+In the pictures, I have use the Jambon de Campagne from a now-defunct boutique deli in Victoria.
+This ham id smaller and drier than supermarket ham, so I needed to use two slices per egg.
 Whichever ham you decide to use, make sure that you get it sliced thin, so that it can fold beautifully into the custard cups or muffins tins and still fit a whole egg on top without spilling over.

 Tried for lunch today and delish!